Kong/kongponents/docs/components/button.md

 ### icon

 :::danger NOTE
 This slot is deprecated and will be removed in the `9.0.0-beta.0` release.
-Please use the [`default` slot](#default) instead whenever possible (unless the only content you are passing to KButton is icon).
+Please use the [`default` slot](#default) instead whenever possible (unless the only content you are passing to KButton is icon and you need to make the button square (_left and right padding = top and bottom_)).
 :::

-KButton supports using an icon either before the text or without text.
-If you are using the KIcon component you must maintain the icon color yourself when the button is enabled or disabled.

-Using only this slot without the default slot will make button square (left and right padding = top and bottom).

 <div class="spacing-container">
   <KButton appearance="secondary">